universal-model/universal-model-svelte/README.md

 - State changes trigger view updates
 - Selectors select and calculate a transformed version of state that causes view updates
 - Views contain NO business logic
-- There can be multiple interchangable views that use same part of model
+- There can be multiple interchangeable views that use same part of model
 - A new view can be created to represent model differently without any changes to model
 - View technology can be changed without changes to the model

 ## Clean UI Code directory layout
-UI application is diveded into UI components.
+UI application is divided into UI components.
 Common UI components should be put into common directory.
 Each component can consist of subcomponents.
 Each component has a view and optionally controller and model.
 Model consists of actions, state and selectors.
-In large scale apps, model can contain substore.
-Application has one store which is composed of each components' state (or substores)
+In large scale apps, model can contain sub-store.
+Application has one store which is composed of each components' state (or sub-stores)

     - src
       |